iiasa/ixmp/doc/reporting.rst

 Reporting / postprocessing
 **************************

-.. currentmodule:: ixmp.reporting
+.. currentmodule:: ixmp.report

-:mod:`ixmp.reporting` provides features for computing derived values from the contents of a :class:`ixmp.Scenario`, *after* it has been solved using a model and the solution data has been stored.
+:mod:`ixmp.report` provides features for computing derived values from the contents of a :class:`ixmp.Scenario`, *after* it has been solved using a model and the solution data has been stored.
 It is built on the :mod:`genno` package, which has its own, separate documentation.
 This page provides only API documentation.